 The dorm-room beds are extremely comfortable and in the capsule style, and the rooms have outdoor terraces too.

 UNPLAN Kagurazaka also offers a nice free breakfast of bread, eggs, and coffee for guests, and there’s also a nice local cafe around.
-However, we recommend taking a Japanese cooking class so you can come back and blow your new mates’ collective minds!
+However, I recommend taking a Japanese cooking class so you can come back and blow your new mates’ collective minds!

 10. Sakura Hostel Asakusa